etienne86/oc_p05_open_food_facts/README.md

 ## How to install the program

+Pre-requisite: mysql has to be installed on your computer.
 Please follow the next steps:
 * Open your terminal (Linux and MacOS) or Windows PowerShell (Windows).
 * Setup the path where you want to install the program: